-Asset Class Method Useful Life Establishment fee Straight line Franchise term (5 years) Franchise fee Straight line Franchise term (5 years)
+Asset Class Method Useful Life Franchise fee Straight line Franchise term (5 years)

 Amortisation methods, useful life, and residual values are reviewed at each reporting date and adjusted if appropriate.

 (i) Financial Instruments

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 The Company's financial instruments include trade debtors and creditors, cash and cash equivalents, leases.